tibbe78/techday-2019/demo5_2/README.md

 ### Connect to the new CheckPoint docker container via Ansible and do stuff..

-> in this demo my Docker host is the same as Ansible host running Ubuntu 18.10
+> In this demo my Docker host is the same as Ansible host running Ubuntu 18.10
-> Docker is already installed, the container from 5.1 is running
+> Docker is already installed
+> The container from demo 5.1 is running

 #### Using CheckPoints Ansible module https://github.com/CheckPointSW/cpAnsible
 ```sh
 git clone https://github.com/CheckPointSW/cpAnsible
 cp -r ./cpAnsible/check_point_mgmt /usr/share/my_modules
 ```

 ### [Demo 6](../demo6/) :dog:
 Next Demo 6 (Secure our sudo password with Ansible Vault)